uper fluffy and bursting with a tart strawberry flavor, this Fresh Strawberry Mousse is perfect to fill a luscious cake or a served in dessert cups.

 Now flow with me, let’s talk about this Fresh Strawberry Mousse.

 I know, I know – You see a chocolate cake peeking out of a fluff of strawberry mousse.
 Instead of highlighting the mousse in dessert cups I chose to pipe it over a round of this bomb ass chocolate cake.
 I also drizzled the mousse with a chocolate sauce.
 Because… Well… chocolate and strawberry is just a sexy combination.

 Now back to the mousse.
-This situation is gelatin stabilized with loads of fresh strawberry puree and strawberry powder.
-Strawberry powder is pulverized strawberries and I always have some on hand.
+This situation is loads of fresh strawberry puree and strawberry powder stabilized with gelatin.
+Strawberry powder is just pulverized strawberries and I try to always have some on hand.

 Fresh Strawberry Mousse